📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 📈 Step 3: Before You Invest — Build a Safety Net

-If you have £0 in emergency savings, don’t touch the stock market yet.
+If you have £0 to £5000 in emergency savings, don’t touch the stock market yet.

-You can’t “diversify your portfolio” if your fridge is empty. 🍞😭
+You can’t “diversify your portfolio” with that little 🍞.

 Start simple: